 If you are growing shishito peppers in your garden and want to know when they are ripe, go by the size.
-Ripe peppers range from 3-5 inches long.
+Ripe peppers range from 3 to 5 inches long.
 If the peppers are left to grow, they will turn a bright red color.

 You can still eat them when they are overripe, but won’t taste as good.
 When they are in their prime ripened state, they are a light-medium green color.

-There are several different ways you can cook shishito peppers.
+There are several different ways you can cook these peppers.
 I say try them all because each method is terrific!
 Here are a few ideas:

-- Grilled - Char them on the grill and serve them with steak, chicken, or any other meat.
+- Grilled - Char them on the grill in a grill basket, and serve them with steak, chicken, or any other meat.